 We provide: tours of Chicago's Labor History Sites; publication of a newsletter; and various commemorative programs, among them the annual Union Hall of Honor Awards Dinner.

 We maintain this lively and well-respected website.
 It contains directions to various historic sites important to labor, a series of articles written in a popular style, and a model curriculum through which teachers can enrich the normal textbook fare with labor history topics and materials.
 Our booklist generates sales from as far away as Argentina.
-Our mini-museum contains photographs and memorabilia which visitors find enthralling.

 We have a significant collection of books in our library, including some rare volumes.
 We are able to advise individuals and organizations who seek a proper repository for their historical records.